danemacmillan/vagrantshell/README.md

 On Windows, the file is located at `C:\Windows\System32\Drivers\etc\hosts`.

+## Cloning `vagrantshell`

+- Navigate to the directory you want to work from.

+- `git clone git@github.com:danemacmillan/vagrantshell.git` or `git clone https://github.com/danemacmillan/vagrantshell.git` (if you do not have SSH keys).

+- `cd` into it.

 ## Provisioning

-1. Navigate to the directory you want to work from.

-2. `git clone git@github.com:danemacmillan/vagrantshell.git` or `git clone https://github.com/danemacmillan/vagrantshell.git` (if you do not have SSH keys).

-3. `cd` into it.

-4. Copy any post-provision scripts or SQL dumps into `post-provision`.
+1. Copy any post-provision scripts or SQL dumps into `post-provision`.
 These will be files used to build the actual project you want to develop.
 Without these, the vagrantshell will just be a hosting environment ready to start new projects.
+If there none, this step can be ignored.

-5. `vagrant up` in the `vagrantshell` directory where the `VagrantFile` file exists.
+2. Run `vagrant up` in the `vagrantshell` directory where the `VagrantFile` file exists.

-6. Wait for everything to install.
+3. Wait for everything to install.
 This can take about ten minutes, depending on the connection.

 ---